imsudip45/searchyourlaptop/README.md

-Web app the allows you to search laptops more precisely
+Web app that allows you to search laptops more precisely